 Nepal culture and UNESCO sites: Bhaktapur

 An old facade

 So after a couple of days in Nagarkot we wanted some culture and treasures and took the hotel taxi from Nagarkot to Bhaktapur.
 The short drive on the map, only 13 km, took us an hour and a half, yes, it really did!
 Good that our hotel driver was one of the best drivers you can think about.
 I normally get super worried on roads like this.

 Yet Bhaktapur is worth the bumpy downhill ride.
 We checked in a boutique apartment just off Bhaktapur’s Durbar Square and started exploring the city.
 Then it got dark and at dark not much happens in Nepal cities, but we continued the next day.

 Some more photos of how life in Bhaktapur, Nepal appeared to us:

 Father and son consuming old and new media

 Artists at work on the Pottery Square

-Copper items for sale on Bhaktapur Durbar Square
+Copper items for sale on the Durbar Square

-The other UNESCO Sites of Kathmandu Valley are the Patan and Kathmandu Durbar Squares.
-They all are palace squares, durbar means palace.
+In addition to Bhaktapur, two other UNESCO Sites of the Kathmandu Valley are the Durbar Squares of Patan and Kathmandu.
+All three are palace squares, and durbar is the Nepalese word for palace.